A partnership of the National Park Service and the United States Forest Service.

 GETTING THERE

 The Ansel Adams is located between Yosemite National Park and Mammoth Lakes.
-The John Muir Trail (and Pacific Crest Trail) passes through this wilderness, and it can be accessed from both sides of the Sierra crest.
-Most people enter the wilderness from the east, starting in the Mammoth Lakes area (near Devils Post Pile National Monument), or from the south near Lake Thomas Edison.
+The John Muir Trail (and Pacific Crest Trail) passes through this wilderness, and it can be reached from both sides of the Sierra crest.
+Most people enter the wilderness from the east, starting in the Mammoth Lakes area (near Devils Postpile National Monument), or from the south near Lake Thomas Edison.

 Shuttle Bus to Reds Meadow/Agnew Meadow

-All visitors accessing Reds Meadow Valley must pay a per-person user fee which will allow use of the mandatory shuttle bus.
+All visitors entering Reds Meadow Valley must pay a per-person user fee which supports the shuttle bus system.

 WILDERNESS PERMITS

-Permits are required for all overnight trips in the Ansel Adams Wilderness.
+Permits are required year round for all overnight trips in the Ansel Adams Wilderness.
 Why?

 Permits for backpacking in the Ansel Adams are available from the Sierra and Inyo National Forests, depending on where you plan to enter the Wilderness.